-When working with acquired or traumatic brain injuries for the first time, it can be challenging, exciting, and even stressful as a student or new grad.
+When working with patients affected by acquired or traumatic brain injuries for the first time, it can be challenging, exciting, and even stressful as an OT student or new occupational therapy practitioner.
 This is especially true if you have not been exposed to such a patient or any cognitive interventions for traumatic brain injury.

-The purpose of this post is to cover basic information and helpful intervention ideas so that you can be prepared and equipped to provide the best care for your patient.
-OT programs usually spend about one day lecturing on this and unfortunately don’t have much to provide you as a new OT.
+The purpose of this post is to cover basic information and helpful cognitive intervention ideas so that you can be prepared and equipped to provide the best care for your patient.

 What is a Traumatic Brain Injury (TBI)?

 AOTA’s definition really sums it up pretty clearly and concisely, defining traumatic brain injury as…

 “…an occurrence that happens when the person’s head is severely hit or shaken, or when an object goes into the brain, and can range from mild to severe.”
 AOTA’s TBI Fact Sheet, 2016.